-- 1) Applicants should hold a clinical qualification (e.g. MBBS, MD, BDS or equivalent), with specialty training beyond medical or dental school (including specialists, family physicians and public health practitioners).^{i, ii} - 2) Applicants who are health science / healthcare professionals with non-medical degrees, such as nurses, pharmacists and other allied health professions listed on MOH's website in clinical practice, possess PhD or equivalent qualifications are eligible to apply.
-Those without PhD or equivalent qualifications, but possess relevant research track record can be considered for award on case-by-case basis. - 3) Applicants working in human clinical research, including epidemiologists and biostatisticians, and whose research is clinically relevant and has potential health impact, will be considered as exceptions on a case-by-case basis. iii - 4) All applicants must be doing research in clinical settings or doing research with clinical and healthcare applications/relevance. - 5) Applicants with non-medical degrees conducting laboratory based research are not eligible. - 6) Applicants must have been an independent PI on at least one national or international peer-reviewed research grant, equivalent to an Individual Research Grant (IRG)-level grant.
+- 1) Applicants should hold a clinical qualification (e.g. MBBS, MD, BDS or equivalent), with specialty training beyond medical or dental school (including specialists, family physicians and public health practitioners).i, ii - 2) Applicants who are health science / healthcare professionals with non-medical degrees, such as nurses, pharmacists and other allied health professions listed on this website\ in clinical practice, possess PhD or equivalent qualifications are eligible to apply.
+Those without PhD or equivalent qualifications, but possess relevant research track record can be considered for award on case-by-case basis. - 3) Applicants working in human clinical research, including epidemiologists and biostatisticians, and whose research is clinically relevant and has potential health impact, will be considered as exceptions on a case-by-case basis.iii - 4) All applicants must be doing research in clinical settings or doing research with clinical and healthcare applications/relevance. - 5) Applicants with non-medical degrees conducting laboratory based research are not eligible. - 6) Applicants must have been an independent PI on at least one national or international peer-reviewed research grant, with the grant quantum equivalent to an Individual Research Grant (IRG) (i.e. approx. \$1M).